2014-15 General Catalog

 Graduate students are supported as graduate assistants from funds available through research grants and contracts or from departmental funds.
 Individual postdoctoral awards also may be available; the candidate and his or her faculty sponsor apply for them jointly.Back To Top

-The Free Radical and Radiation Biology Program has a 300 kVp orthovoltage X-ray generator and other radiation sources, including a kilo-Curie Cs-137 irradiator.
-Students and staff also have access to other radiation sources, such as the Co-60 gamma source and linear accelerators in the Department of Radiation Oncology.
+The Free Radical and Radiation Biology Program is the home of the Radiation and Free Radical Research Core Lab (RFRRC).
+The lab operates a 300 kVp orthovoltage X-ray generator and other radiation sources, including a 8,000-Curie Cs-137 irradiator.
+Students and staff have access to additional core lab support through RFRRC, with services and expertise related to analytical chemistry (EPR services) and redoxbiology, biochemistry (AES services), and linear accelerators in the Department of Radiation Oncology.